adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/Anindita/README.md

 But the above script did not work as the attribute was not set nor the rotate function was used.
 This script just helped the 3D model to rotate once.

-Later we finalized on a python script that we used to capture shots of 3D image models in every angles.
+Later we finalized on a python script along with some environt changes in Maya that we used to capture shots of 3D image models in every angles.
 I worked on 12 3D image models after understanding the final script.
 <br> Below is the list of the 3D items I tried capturing in every angles using Maya:
 <br>